timothyas/xesn/paper.md

 While the strong scaling is somewhat muted, the invariance of walltime to reservoir size in \autoref{fig:eager} and number of groups in
-\autoref{fig:lazy} means that the distributed GPU implementation is able to tackle larger problems at roughly the same cost.
+\autoref{fig:lazy} means that the distributed GPU implementation is able to tackle larger problems at roughly the same computational cost.